nicholasz2510/nicholasz2510/README.md

 ### Welcome to my GitHub profile!

 - 🔭 In Fall 2023, I will be studying Computer Science in the Allen School @ the University of Washington; Go Huskies!!
-- 🌱 I’m currently a senior at Skyline High School
+- 🌱 I just graduated from Skyline High School
 - 💻 I just completed a summer internship with Lucid Software!
 - 👯 I’m looking to connect with fellow UW students
 - 🤔 I’m looking for help with learning new development materials such as Godot Engine